odhinnsrunes/json/README.md

 json::document
 ==============

 The purpose of this library is to allow JSON to be used in C++ with a very simple interface similar to how you would use it in other languages that support it natively.
+It is also designed to be fast.
+It can parse and write megabytes in milliseconds.
+It's been tested in Linux, Windows and MacOS using g++, clang++, Visual C++ and even Borland C++.

-It is licensed under the MIT License.
+The json::document library is licensed under the MIT License.

 To use JSON in a c++ project, just include json.hpp and compile json.cpp with your own modules.